brooklynrail/brooklynrail-platform/content/events/2020/09/suzanne-lacy-with-common-ground-3-with-patrisse-kahn-cullors.md

 ---
-title: "Suzanne Lacy with Common Ground #3 with Maura Reilly"
+title: A Conversation with Maura Reilly
 summary: Weekly conversations with social justice practitioners, changemakers, and activists
 people: